Competitive advantages are the strengths and opportunities that you have over your competition.

 And then finally, you have to start explaining your competitive advantage over your competitors.
 Note that you have to write this section in the most convincing way.
 So, your prospects understand your dynamics well and invest in your business.
 Moreover, it is important for them to know if you have a clear strategic plan to run your business successfully.

-- You get a chance to highlight your business’s strength and opportunities
+- You get a chance to highlight your business’s strengths and opportunities

 - Your investors can have an idea that you have crystal clear ways to thrive your business